ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 #### `chainId`

-The chain ID of the subnet.
-We've set this to 1234 [when we created the subnet](#chain-id).
+The chain ID of the Subnet.
+We've set this to 1234 [when we created the Subnet](#chain-id).

 #### Hardforks

-`eip150Block`, `eip150Hash`, `eip155Block`, `eip158Block`, `byzantiumBlock`, `constantinopleBlock`, `petersburgBlock`, `istanbulBlock`, `muirGlacierBlock`, `subnetEVMTimestamp`
+`eip150Block`, `eip150Hash`, `eip155Block`, `eip158Block`, `byzantiumBlock`, `constantinopleBlock`, `petersburgBlock`, `istanbulBlock`, `muirGlacierBlock`, `SubnetEVMTimestamp`

 These are the blocks where the network has been adopted to the new protocol release.
 [Here is the full list](https://github.com/ethereum/execution-specs#ethereum-protocol-releases).

-When there is a new protocol release, to activate that protocol on your subnet, you can add the configuration for the new protocol to the genesis file and point it to a block number in the future as the activation block number.
+When there is a new protocol release, to activate that protocol on your Subnet, you can add the configuration for the new protocol to the genesis file and point it to a block number in the future as the activation block number.

 ### Fee Config